cstobey/vclods/README.md

 ## What is the Strategy?
-* Accomidating lazy Database Programmers ;)
+* Accommodating lazy Database Programmers ;)
-* Prioriting work done over copy paste boilerplate
+* Prioritizing work done over copy paste boilerplate

 ## What are the Objections?
 * Unnecessary!!
 I don't need this brain pain!!
-  * Copy and paste is always an option.
-As well as re-debugging
+  * Copy-and-paste is always an option.
+As well as re-debugging.
-  * Since you have to run shell anyways, make it do the common, critical tasks so that you dont have to re-implement then every time you add a new language to your tech stack
+  * Since you have to run shell anyways, make it do the common, critical tasks so that you don't have to re-implement them every time you add a new language to your tech stack

 * ksh < python3
   * ok, so use python inside VCLODs.
 Productionization is free
-  * Shell scripting is the universal languge
+  * Shell scripting is the universal language

 ### vclod_batcher commands: